EN / TH

 2. Hazardous Waste Management

-The Engineering Department measured its efficiency in managing maintenance resources, finding it was able to reduce waste from expiration by a value of 515,134 Baht per year.
+The Performance Department measured its efficiency in managing maintenance resources, finding it was able to reduce waste from expiration by a value of Baht 3.6 million per year.

 Water Management